Witold Pilecki – He volunteered to enter Aushwitz to gain information about the camp.

 - There is a made for TV movie “The Death of Captain Pilecki” about Witold Pilecki

-- True Story – American troops, Wehrmacht, SS and French Prisoners defending a medieval castle against SS Troops.
+- True Story – American troops, Wehrmacht and French Prisoners defending a medieval castle against SS Troops.

 - The Great Job Search Saga – Day 184 – Some lessons learned